micmejia/bible-dump/NKJV/Mark/Mark 14.md

 The Son of Man indeed goes just as it is written of Him, but woe to that man by whom the Son of Man is betrayed!
 It would have been good for that man if he had never been born." ## Jesus Institutes the Lord's Supper

 ###### 22
-And as they were eating, Jesus took bread, blessed and broke _it,_ and gave _it_ to them and said, "Take, [^f]eat; this is My body."
+And as they were eating, Jesus took bread, blessed and broke _it,_ and gave _it_ to them and said, "Take, eat; this is My body."

 ###### 23
 Then He took the cup, and when He had given thanks He gave _it_ to them, and they all drank from it.

 ###### 24
-And He said to them, "This is My blood of the [^g]new covenant, which is shed for many.
+And He said to them, "This is My blood of the new covenant, which is shed for many.

 ###### 25
 Assuredly, I say to you, I will no longer drink of the fruit of the vine until that day when I drink it new in the kingdom of God."

 ###### 26
-And when they had sung [^h]a hymn, they went out to the Mount of Olives. ## Jesus Predicts Peter's Denial
+And when they had sung a hymn, they went out to the Mount of Olives. ## Jesus Predicts Peter's Denial

 ###### 27
-Then Jesus said to them, "All of you will be made to stumble [^i]because of Me this night, for it is written: 'I will strike the Shepherd, And the sheep will be scattered.'
+Then Jesus said to them, "All of you will be made to stumble because of Me this night, for it is written: 'I will strike the Shepherd, And the sheep will be scattered.'

 ###### 28
 "But after I have been raised, I will go before you to Galilee."

 ###### 29
-Peter said to Him, "Even if all are made to [^j]stumble, yet I _will_ not _be._"
+Peter said to Him, "Even if all are made to stumble, yet I _will_ not _be._"

 ###### 30
 Jesus said to him, "Assuredly, I say to you that today, _even_ this night, before the rooster crows twice, you will deny Me three times."